 UXPressia favours a more conventional UI paradigm.

-UXPressia has a very "businesslike" user interface which presents lots of information at once, while still avoiding a cluttered appearance.
-It is similar to many other services which use a dashboard-type layout.
-The interaction patterns it uses will be familiar to anyone who has used cloud storage services such as Dropbox, or office tools like Google Docs.
+UXPressia has a very "businesslike" user interface which presents lots of information at once, but without ever looking overwhelming or cluttered.
+It is similar to many other services which use a dashboard-type layout, which makes it a familiar experience for anyone who has used cloud storage services such as Dropbox, or office tools like Google Docs.
 If you spend your days working with this kind of software, you'll feel at home here right away.

-Narrandum is a little more unconventional, although it's still pretty intuitive from the outset.
+Narrandum is certainly more unconventional, but that doesn't mean it's not intuitive.
 "Stories" – Narrandum's term for customer journeys – are presented as large cards, which can contain an image summarising the premise of the story.
 This is not only visually impactful, but if you're working on a large number of stories, it makes it really easy to find the right one.
-This could get cumbersome if you have a really huge story collection, but it should never be an issue for most users.
+This could get cumbersome if you have a really huge story collection, but for most users, this is unlikely to be an issue.
 Perhaps one day there'll be a "thumbnail mode" if customers demand it.

 Narrandum goes for visual impact.